Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 This tag is used by the installer program to call `Public Overrides Sub Install(stateSaver As IDictionary)`, which then becomes functionally equivalent[^1] to running `RegAsm.exe` manually.

-The following points should therefore be observed to avoid performing conflicting registry updates during development and testing.
+The following points should therefore be observed to avoid performing conflicting Registry updates during development and testing.

 In module AUTO_FUNCTIONS > Properties, the options below should **not** be selected at any time.
 1. `Register for COM Interop` in Compile section